-Do not open the pressure cap while the engine is running.
-Let the engine cool down before removing the cap.
+Do not open a radiator or heat exchanger pressure cap while the engine is running.
+Let the engine cool down before removing the coolant pressure cap.
 Turn the cap slowly and do not open it fully until the pressure has been relieved.